mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Building the ability as a teacher to switch between students operating freely and being guided in the process of revision and critique is often unfamiliar to teachers.
 Having resources to help this process is vital.

-## Finding out more about Authentic Approaches
+## Authentic Approaches to Projects

 It is rare in today's coding environment to approach a coding project using a top down / abstract approach and then code everything from scratch.
 Instead for many coders the first stage will be to mess around with the tools, and then to research what code frameworks will help your job and what already written modules can be incorporated.
 Teachers can support students to develop this kind of pragmatic, authentic approach.
 For example the PRIMM approach which is explored in another chapter is very helpful to build students ability to read other people's code.
 Also the Use-Modify-Create model, explored in the chapter on game making in another chapter, is valuable to build familiarity with code environments through small changes that get progressively more ambitious.